selinaZitrone/notebook_demo/README.md

 If you have any questions or comments, please [create an issue](https://github.com/selinaZitrone/notebook_demo/issues/new) on Github.
 Please also feel free to contribute to the project via pull requests.

+For a more detailed get started video on Obsidian with examples for personal, project and knowledge management, have a look at [this Youtube video](https://youtu.be/WPAV1SNkdFg?feature=shared).